-Statistics provided by the National Institute of Health demonstrate that one-third of all adults between 65 and 75 experience a loss of hearing.
+Statistics provided by the National Institutes of Health demonstrate that one-third of all adults between 65 and 75 experience a loss of hearing.

 Hearing loss is common in all individuals and is something that tends to worsen with age.
 Of course, it can affect even young individuals under certain circumstances.
 When an individual loses this sense it can affect many aspects of their daily life, which can completely alter a person’s livelihood.

-At Jonathan Perkins Injury Lawyers, our personal injury attorneys have sympathy for those individual whom have lost their hearing due to the negligent actions of another individual.
+At Jonathan Perkins Injury Lawyers, our personal injury attorneys have sympathy for those individuals who have lost their hearing due to the negligent actions of another individual.
 We believe that if you or a loved one has been injured due to another person’s negligent actions, the victim could be entitled to compensation for their losses and damages.